ncatlab/nlab-content/pages/5/1/5/8/8515/content.md

 * $\Gamma \equiv \Gamma' \; \mathrm{ctx}$ - $\Gamma$ and $\Gamma'$ are judgmentally equal contexts.

-In addition to the variable conversion rule, there are reflexivity, symmetry, and transitivity rules making judgmental equality for contexts an [[equivalence relation]]:
+There are reflexivity, symmetry, and transitivity rules making judgmental equality for contexts an [[equivalence relation]]:

 * Reflexivity of judgmental equality